Weird-Sheep-Labs/django-azure-auth/README.md

 `django-azure-auth` is a Django app which wraps the great [MSAL](https://github.com/AzureAD/microsoft-authentication-library-for-python) package to enable authentication against Microsoft's Azure Active Directory in Django projects.

-The app includes `login`, `logout` and `callback` authentication views, and a decorator to protect other views.
-A `middleware` module will be included in an upcoming release, which will avoid the need to protect each view individually with the decorator.
+The app includes `login`, `logout` and `callback` authentication views, a decorator to protect individual views, and middleware which allows the entire site to require user authentication by default, with the ability to exempt specified views.

 This project is in no way affiliated with Microsoft.